 Since you're not sitting around a physical table, your group will need something to represent the maps and miniatures you'd usually use to play.
 Virtual tabletops are applications that simulate the feeling of sitting at a tabletop.

-The easiest option for your early D&D games is to host everything via DnDBeyond, Wizards' own online setup.
-It's in-built maps tool is functional, easy to use, and linked directly to your DnDBeyond character sheets, so there's relatively few steps involved in getting your players set up and loaded into the game.
+The easiest option for your early D&D games is to host everything via D&DBeyond, Wizards' own online setup.
+It's in-built maps tool is functional, easy to use, and linked directly to your D&DBeyond character sheets, so there's relatively few steps involved in getting your players set up and loaded into the game.
 All that's missing is voice chat - so we recommend you set up a Discord server to let you speak freely with each other while you play.

 If you want to branch out, however, there's a range of other virtual tabletops out there (our guide lists some of the best options).
 One is more popular than the rest, however - Roll20.
 This is a free, browser-based application that features everything you might need to play D&D and many other tabletop RPGs besides.

 Roll20 lets you buy digital books, find online groups to play with, upload maps and tokens, fill out character sheets, and even roll dice.
 It can also do things a physical tabletop can't, such as play music or add animations to your games.
-Because it has so many capabilities, learning to use Roll20 can be quite complex, so be sure to check out our guide for a walkthrough.

 Important D&D terms

 Learning how to play Dungeons and Dragons involves picking up all sorts of new jargon.
-Here's a condensed D&D glossary of all the terms you need to know:
+We've bolded a bunch of important terms throughout this guide, but there are plenty more we've not covered yet.

 - Alignment - Your character's DnD alignment represents how good or evil they are, as well as how chaotic or lawful they are.